Louis-CharlesBiron/canvasDotEffect/readme.md

     CVS.add(dummyShape)

-    // Creating a copy of the dummyShape (which need to be initialized) const dummyShapeCopy = dummyShape.duplicate()
+    // Creating a copy of the dummyShape (which needs to be initialized) const dummyShapeCopy = dummyShape.duplicate()

     // Adding it to the canvas